krishna-vasudev/internathon/README.md

 The application is deployed in heroku platform.
 This is the link to the deployed application <b>:</b>
  [https://thejourneyapp.herokuapp.com/](https://thejourneyapp.herokuapp.com/)

+## Roles
+Shivam Kumar Agarwal: (Frontend) designed layout of profile page and some parts of explore page.

+Debraj Bhal: (backend and integration) designed backend functionality and intergrated with frontend layouts.

 ## 🚀 Features
 ### Current features